What is ASO Audit and What Applications Need It?

 What does an ASO audit include?

-To conduct a quality ASO audit, we need to analyze all the elements of the app store page:
+To conduct a quality ASO audit, we need to analyze all the elements of the app store page.
+Here is what the audit consists of:

-- Texts (title, subtitle or short description, description)
+- Analysis of text metadata (title, subtitle or short description, description)

 - Graphics (icon, screenshots, videos)